lakash22/codeassessment/README.md

 Note -

-`*` Ignored 3 tests of password and email validations as my code doesn't handle those scenarios and bad data could be inserted into the database
+`*` Ignored 3 tests of password and email validations as my code doesn't handle those scenarios and bad data could be inserted into the database.

-`*` More test cases can be added to test SQL and JS injection before inserting data in DB
+`*` More test cases can be added to test SQL and JS injection before inserting data in DB.

 ## Assumptions